argoproj-labs/argocd-operator/docs/install/manual.md

-## Basic Install
+# Manual Installation

 The following steps can be used to manually install the operator on any Kubernetes environment with minimal overhead.

+!!! info
     Several of the steps in this process require the `cluster-admin` ClusterRole or equivalent.

-### Cluster
+## Cluster

 This guide uses [minikube](https://minikube.sigs.k8s.io/) to deploy a Kubernetes cluster locally, follow the instructions for your platform to install.